Learning & Participation

 To find out more, including dates, times and booking options, please visit our events page.

-We were delighted to partner with Home Live Art for Nando Messias’ The (Almost) Pink Supper performance for the Knotty Festival and excited to be planning a series of future collaborations and performances at the gallery, including a potential monthly LGBTQI history club.
+We were delighted to partner with Home Live Art for Nando Messias’ The (Almost) Pink Supper performance for the Knotty Festival and excited to be planning a series of future collaborations and performances at the gallery.